 One of the key areas is the growth of metal 3D printing as a manufacturing option; more companies are looking to produce their parts in small and large volumes.
-This year we’ve seen a rise in new companies experimenting with the technology for their projects, and it is paying off for them.
-This growth is partly as a result of having our Business Development Engineer, Barry Robinson, visit a wide range of companies, country-wide and talking to people about metal 3D printing.
-This is not a hard sell, it’s more of an education event to give companies an idea of what is possible with the technology.
-If you would like to have either Barry or Warwick visit your company, let us know and we will call in next time we’re in your area.
+We’ve seen a huge rise in new companies experimenting with the technology for their projects, and it is paying off for them.

 Research and Development in additive manufacturing

 Research and Development (R&D) plays a big part in our strategy and even though we have 10 years’ experience in metal 3D printing, we know there are always things to learn and improvements to be made.
 Over the last few months we have been working on projects which have looked at heat treatment protocols for a couple of different materials, changes to powder handling and laser parameters for thin wall and lattice structures.